 - Release Date: November 25, 1999

 If there was ever a fighting game that oozed personality, it’s JoJo’s Bizarre Adventure on the Dreamcast.
 Capcom took Hirohiko Araki’s legendary manga and transformed it into a visually striking, mechanically unique brawler that stood apart from anything else on the system.
+The gameplay itself leaned heavily on the Stand system, adding a layer of tactical depth that set it apart from other 2D fighters.
+Players weren’t just mashing buttons—they had to manage their Stand’s positioning, timing, and attacks, blending traditional combos with a unique rhythm that rewarded precision and creativity.
+Add to that the quirky, stylish animations and a soundtrack that oozed personality, and you have a game that’s as much performance art as it is combat.

 Fighting Vipers 2